la-ots/pelican/docs/form-controls/labels-guidance.md

 - Labels are **required** for form controls.
 - Don’t replace Labels with placeholders.
-- Refrain from using placeholder attributes in inputs because they causes usability problems.
+- Refrain from using placeholder attributes in inputs because they cause usability problems.
 - Ensure the `for` and `id` attributes have matching values.
+Note the code below.

 ## Usage